 HVAC Hand Tools

-No HVAC toolkit is complete without a solid set of screwdrivers.
+Continuing with the “Must Have HVAC Tools” list, no toolkit is complete without a solid set of screwdrivers.
 You’ll want a variety of screwdrivers, with different sizes and types as you will be unscrewing and screwing a multitude of things (units, vents, thermostats, etc.).
 Lastly, make sure you use screwdrivers with insulated handles to protect you from electrical shock.

 Every HVAC technician should have a 25-foot tape measure.
 From measuring everything from furnaces to air conditioner units, it’s important that HVAC technicians are able to accurately read a tape measure.

-HVAC technicians should be equipped with a set of crescent wrenches.
+As part of our HVAC tools list, the next must-have for HVAC technicians is a set of crescent wrenches.
 Having a set of small, medium, and large wrenches will allow you the flexibility needed to complete certain tasks.

 Flashlights are basic but important for every HVAC technician to have.
 We suggest using a headlamp to free up your hands for what you’re working on.